Berkeley Adult School: Key Rights in the BFT/BUSD Collective Bargaining Agreement

 A: No, you are not.
 You are part of the bargaining unit, but you need to choose to become an official union member.
 You can do this by completing a membership form and giving it to your Site Rep. If you are not sure if you are a full union member or not, please contact your Site Rep.

-Joining BFT makes BFT stronger and more able to fight for excellent teaching and learning conditions, and for a strong Adult School.
-Union membership allows you AFT benefits and full democratic voting rights in BFT.
-If you work nine or more hours per week you will pay union dues whether you are an official BFT member or not, so joining BFT is a great idea!
+Joining BFT makes BFT stronger and more able to fight for excellent teaching and learning conditions, for better wages and benefits, and for a strong Adult School.
+Without a union we will be much less able to protect part-time workers, preserve BAS as an institution, and maintain our influence with BAS administration.
+Union membership provides you with AFT benefits and full democratic voting rights in BFT.
+Union dues are 1.4% of all wages.

 Key Information About BENEFITS for BAS Teachers: